batoorsohail/future_minds/README.md

 # 📖 Future Minds <a name="about-project"></a>

-**Crypto World is a react project that gets the data from the API and displays it**
+**Futre Minds is a react project that gets the data from the API and displays it**

 ## 🛠 Built With <a name="built-with"></a>